Kiran-Alex/Kiran-Alex/README.md

 - 👋 Hi, I’m @Kiran-Alex
-- 👀 I’m interested in web development and data anlytics
+- 👀 I’m interested in web development and data analytics
 - 🌱 I’m currently learning javascript and big data
 - 💞️ I’m looking to collaborate on the projects which will help me to upskill myself and add value to the project
 - 📫 How to reach me kiranalexc@gmail.com